tghastly/PYNQ-1/docs/source/overlays/overlay_design_methodology/data_transfer.rst

 ==================

-There are four PYNQ classes that are used for data transfer between PS and PL.
+There are four PYNQ classes that are used to manage data movement between the Zynq PS (including the PS DRAM) and PL.

 * MMIO - Memory Mapped IO
 * Xlnk - Memory allocation